great-expectations/great_expectations/docs/guides/setup/installation/local.md

 conda activate YOUR_ENVIRONMENT_NAME
 ```

 Replace "YOUR_ENVIRONMENT_NAME" with the name you wish you use for your environment.

 Finally, you can install Great Expectations by running:

 ```console
 conda install -c conda-forge great-expectations
 ```

-to install Great Expectations.

 </TabItem>
 </Tabs>